zyadamec/migAz/README.md

 # migAz AWS version

-migAz AWS version allows you to create an ARM template out of an AWS EC2 deployment.
+migAz AWS version will help you on your AWS to Azure migrations. migAz AWS version allows you to create an ARM template out of an AWS EC2 deployment.

 [Link to this version](aws)

 # migAz ASM Native version

-migAz ASM Native version is a graphical interface for the platform supported classic migration.
+migAz ASM Native version is a graphical interface for the platform supported ASM to ARM migration.

 Comming soon.